basarbatucan/NP-NN/README.md

 # A Neural Network Approach for Online Nonlinear Neyman-Pearson Classification
 This is the repository for Online Nonlinear Neyman Pearson (NP) Classifier described in [1]: https://ieeexplore.ieee.org/stamp/stamp.jsp?arnumber=9265182. <br/>
 Proposed model is an online, nonlinear NP classifier.
 In NP framework, the target is to maximize detection power while upper-bounding the false alarm.
+Implemented model is compatible with sklearn's gridsearchcv function.
+It can be used for fine tuning.
+You can find example usage below.

 # NPNN parameters
     tfpr_=0.1                # target false alarm